-A small button SPG is included to monitor oxygen tank pressures.
+A compact SPG on a braided Stainless Steel HP hose is included to monitor oxygen tank pressures.
 A BAR gauge is used to help simplify gas consumption calculations.

 An inline shutoff with safety lock is included.
 This should be closed any time the oxygen supply hose is disconnected underwater to prevent water from entering the solenoid causing damage or failure to operate.
 Once the oxygen supply hose is connected, turn the gas supply on and purge the line using the oxygen MAV before opening the inline shutoff.
 Once the shutoff is open, install the included safety lock clip to prevent accidental oxygen shutoff.